MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-EXOMailboxFolderStatistics.md

 ```

 ### -Identity
 The Identity parameter specifies the identity of the mailbox or mail user.
+For the best performance, we recommend using the user ID or user principal name (UPN) to identify the mailbox.

-You can use any value that uniquely identifies the mailbox or mail user.
+Otherwise, you can use any value that uniquely identifies the mailbox or mail user.
 For example:

-- GUID

-- User Principal Name (UPN)

 - Name

 - Alias

+- Distinguished name (DN)

+- LegacyExchangeDN

+- SamAccountName

 ```yaml
 Type: String